SoftwareHeritage/swh-deposit/docs/getting-started.rst

 * 1 archive (content-type ``application/zip`` or ``application/x-tar``)
 * 1 metadata file in atom xml format (``content-type: application/atom+xml;type=entry``)

-For this, we need to provide:
+For this, we need to provide the:

-* the arguments: ``--username 'name' --password 'pass'`` as credentials
+* arguments: ``--username 'name' --password 'pass'`` as credentials
-* the name of the archive  (example: ``path/to/archive-name.tgz``)
-* in the same location of the archive and with the following namimg pattern for the metadata file: ``path/to/archive-name.metadata.xml``
+* archive's path (example: ``--archive path/to/archive-name.tgz``) :
+* (optionally) metadata file's path ``--metadata path/to/file.metadata.xml``.
+If not provided, the archive's filename will be used to determine the metadata file, e.g:
+  ``path/to/archive-name.tgz.metadata.xml``
-* optionally, the --slug 'your-id' argument, a reference to a unique identifier the client uses for the software object.
+* (optionally) ``--slug 'your-id'`` argument, a reference to a unique identifier the client uses for the software object.

 You can do this with the following command: